fouaddalloul1/gpu-sph-painting-engine/README.md

 ## Experimental solver scenes

-The repository snapshot also contains separate solver scenes created during development for tuning, comparison, and scaling experiments.
-These scenes are **secondary engineering experiments**, not headline performance benchmarks for the painting system.
+Separate solver scenes were created during development for tuning, comparison, and scaling experiments.
+They are **secondary engineering experiments**, not headline performance benchmarks for the painting system.

-In the current tested build:

-- Around **~100K particles** gave the best balance of responsiveness and fluid stability in the heavier experimental scenes.
-- Around **~250K particles** was still useful for performance/scaling experiments on the tested hardware, but fluid stability was less consistent.
-- Larger code-configurable budgets exist in some experimental scenes, but they are intentionally **not presented as validated real-time performance claims**.
+On the tested hardware, around **~100K particles** provided the most practical balance between responsiveness and fluid stability.
+Larger particle counts remain experimental and are intentionally **not presented as validated real-time performance claims**.

 The main portfolio focus remains the integrated painting pipeline: GPU SPH inside the moving bucket and in the air, followed by the GPU surface-film simulation after impact.